emucla/context-study/README.md

 # context-study
-Code for the UCLA Emergence of Communication Lab's Context and Pitch of Infant- and Adult- Directed Speech Sampled from Daylong Home Recordings of North American Infants Study
+Code for the UCLA Emergence of Communication Lab's Effects of Pragmatic Context, Adult Gender, and Infant Gender on the Pitch Characteristics of Real-World Infant-Directed Speech Study

 Index of files in repository: